 Rain is part and parcel of living in England, yet we are in a constant battle to control its effects.
 As much as we appreciate the rain we do have to protect ourselves and our property against it.
 From a flurry of pleasant summer rain to storms that destroy coastal homes, there is a fabric available to match every kind if rain.
 This blog is here to help you find that match, and will hopefully clear up the differences between waterproof, water repellent and find you the right fabric to suit your needs.

 The Difference between Transparent, Translucent and Opaque Fabric may seem fairly straightforward to a lot of people working with textiles.
 But as with many things, some fabric does not fall easily into specified categories.
 In normal day to day situations transparent means completely see through.
 Just a few materials fall into that group, plastic, glass and very clear PVC natural crystal can all be seen through with no haze or texture.
 With fabric though, the physical state of the group is slightly different.

-Finding out the exact weight of a fabric can be a little tricky at times and it doesn’t help matters when one company may use a slightly different method than another.
-We need to know the weight of the fabric before working with it, this is even more important when buying fabric online when you can physically feel the fabric.
+Finding out exact fabric weights can be a little tricky at times and it doesn’t help matters when one company may use a slightly different method than another.
+We need to know the weight of the fabric before working with it, therefore you can get a better idea of what you can do with it.
+Knowing the weight is even more important when buying fabric online when you can physically feel the fabric.